joashgobin/cs/content/software_engineering/efficiency/basic_vim_commands.md

 - **5i**+text+Esc - copy this text for 5 instances in the current line when Insert Mode is exited
 - **5o**+text+Esc - go into the next line and enter Insert Mode; copy this text for 5 lines when Insert Mode is exited

+- **guaw** - convert word to lowercase
+- **gUaw** - convert word to uppercase - this can be done for sentences, paragraphs, and other text objects

 ## Registers
 - **:reg** - view the registers in vim
 - **"1y** - yank into register 1